Easily explained Personal Loan guide – PL buyer’s guide in India 2019

 Following are the minimum criteria/conditions for salaried and self-employed individual to check before you apply for a personal loan.

 |Age||21-60 years||25-65 years.|

 |Minimum Loan Amount ₹ 300,000.

 Maximum Loan Amount₹ 20 Lacs.

 If you want to check your eligibility of personal loan amount, then there are a lot of online eligibility calculators available to check your Loan Eligibility.
-These eligibility calculator may not provide you the exact same eligibility, but it will show you somewhat approximate loan amount which you may get based on your salary.
+This eligibility calculator may not provide you with the exact same eligibility, but it will show you a somewhat approximate loan amount which you may get based on your salary.

 Documents required for Personal Loan

 |Document Type||For a salaried employee||For a self-employed person|

 |Bank Name||Interest Rate|

 |Bank of Maharashtra||12.70%|